Man charged with conspiracy to murder after extradition from Switzerland

 Stewart Ahearne, 46, of no fixed address, has been charged in connection with the shooting in Malvern Drive, Woodford Green, on July 11 2019, after he was extradited from Switzerland.

-The victim has been left with serious, life-changing injuries as a result of the shooting, the Metropolitan Police said.
+The victim, 45, has been left with serious, life-changing injuries as a result of the shooting, the Metropolitan Police said.

 The victim was named locally at the time of the shooting as Paul Allen, a cage fighter convicted for his part in planning Britain’s biggest cash robbery.